International-Data-Spaces-Association/InformationModel/examples/queries-using-sparql/README.md

 ## Motivation and Scenario
 Having one or multiple resources, one would like to filter these based on certain criteria such as
-- their structure (dimension)
+- their structure (dimension), in terms of Data Cube
-  - dimension count: "has 3 dimension"
+  - dimension count: "has 3 dimensions"
   - dimension usage: "uses time as dimension"
-- their terminology
+- their terminology, in terms of VoID
   - namespace usage: "uses RDF-Schema"
   - class usage: "uses Observation from the Data Cube vocabulary"
   - property usage: "uses sex from SDMX dimensions"
-- arbitrary constraints
+- arbitrary constraints, in terms of SHACL
   - "file size > 10MB"
   - "optional field X not present"
   - "custom license URI contains a German domain"

-We therefore extend the IDS information model with additional fields in the Data Cube and VoID languages, and query these via SPARQL for appropriate filtering.
+We therefore extend the IDS information model with additional fields in the Data Cube and VoID vocabularies (cf. https://github.com/International-Data-Spaces-Association/InformationModel/issues/190), and query these via SPARQL for appropriate filtering.

 ## Requirements
 - Java 11 (optional Java 8)